LukeGarnham/Stumps-and-Studs-MS4/README.md

 All code has been validated through validation tools.
 Some minor changes were made as I went along but nothing worth commenting on greater detail than the points listed above.

 #### Google Lighthouse Tool

+Aim:  Identify improvements that can be made to my site.

+Methodology:  I will run the Google Lighthouse Tool on my website.
+This tool runs a range of checks and makes recommendations to improve performance, accessability, SEO and best practices.

+Results:

 ### Bugs Encountered During Testing